porkbrain/suckless.hn/README.md

 Filters in a group are alphabetically sorted ASC.

 ## Design
 The binary is executed periodically (~ 30 min).
-I run it on my [rasbpi 4][pi-4].
+It runs on [rasbpi 4][pi-4].
 The main idea is that each generated page is an S3 object, therefore we don't need to provision a server.

 [`sqlite`][sqlite] database stores ids of top HN posts that are already downloaded + some other data (timestamp of insertion, submission title, url, which filters it passed).